How the ISPOR Uncertainty Guideline Changed My Modeling Practice

 This helps move distribution choice from convention to justification.

-My goal was to bridge the gap between statistical theory and practical modeling execution.
+My goal was to bridge the gap between statistical theory and the practical execution of modeling.

 A structured, automation-friendly template for generating DSA tornado diagrams.
 Designed for clarity, reproducibility, and easy adaptation across projects.